 Safeguarding

-This section of the policy will be enacted in conjunction with the ATLP’s Safeguarding Policy and Child Protection Policy
+This section of the policy will be enacted in conjunction with the Staffordshire County Council’s Safeguarding Policy and Child Protection Policy

-The school will identify ‘vulnerable’ students (students who are deemed to be vulnerable or are at risk of harm) via risk assessment prior to the period of remote learning.
+The school will identify ‘vulnerable’ pupils (pupils who are deemed to be vulnerable or are at risk of harm) via risk assessment prior to the period of remote learning.

-The school will arrange for regular contact to be made with vulnerable Students, prior to the period of remote learning.
+The school will arrange for regular contact to be made with vulnerable Pupils, prior to the period of remote learning.

-Phone calls made to vulnerable students will be made using school phones where possible.
+Phone calls made to vulnerable pupils will be made using school phones where possible.
 Where this is not possible it is essential that the identification of the caller is withheld.

-The DSL will arrange for regular contact with vulnerable students as deemed appropriate following local and national guidance.
+The DSL will arrange for regular contact with vulnerable pupils as deemed appropriate following local and national guidance.

-All contact with vulnerable students will be recorded on paper and suitably stored in line with the Safeguarding and Child Protection Policy.
+All contact with vulnerable pupils will be recorded on paper and suitably stored in line with the Safeguarding and Child Protection Policy.

-The DSL will keep in contact with vulnerable students’ social workers or other care professionals during the period of remote working, as required.
+The DSL will keep in contact with vulnerable pupils’ social workers or other care professionals during the period of remote working, as required.

 Home visits must not be undertaken.
 In exceptional circumstances doorstep visits may be undertaken in line with the guidance issued during the CV 19 pandemic.

-Vulnerable students will be provided with a means of contacting their school.
+Vulnerable pupils will be provided with a means of contacting their school.
 This arrangement will be set up by the school prior to the period of remote learning.

-The DSL should meet (in person or remotely) with the relevant members of staff once per week to discuss new and current safeguarding arrangements for vulnerable students learning remotely.
+The DSL should meet (in person or remotely) with the relevant members of staff once per week to discuss new and current safeguarding arrangements for vulnerable pupils learning remotely.

 All members of staff will report any safeguarding concerns to the DSL immediately.